cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

 * caption:
-          The code box shows how to find the id of the paper proposal and how to download
+        The code box shows how to find the ID of the paper proposal and how to download
         the associated data into the R environment.
 As example the second dataset is
-          extracted from the returned list element and the first few lines are displayed.
+        extracted from the list that keeps the three datasets of the proposal and the
+        first few lines of the dataset are displayed.

 ### Inspect data

 Each dataset on the `BEFdata` platform is associated with metadata which the
 authors of the dataset provide.
 We can access the metadata trough `rbefdata`
-directly by a metadata download function or extract it from a dataset after we
+directly by a metadata download function (requires the ID of dataset) or
+extract it from a dataset after we have downloaded it already into R. The
-have downloaded it already.
-The second method is possible as each dataset is
-associated with its metadata on download.
-The metadata is added as attributes
+second method is possible as each dataset is associated with its metadata on
-to the data frame that can be displayed using the data frame object in
+download.
+The metadata is added as attributes to the data frame that can be
-combination with the R built-in `attributes()` function (see box below).
+displayed using the R built-in `attributes()` command (see box xxx).

 ```r